oyvholm/utils/README.md

 ### sort-sqlite

-Sort the entries in an SQLite database.
-Warning: Quite crude, only works with databases with single-line entries.
+Sort the rows in an SQLite database.
 A backup of the previous version is copied to a \*.bck file containing the date of the file modification time in the file name.

 ## Not described yet